oils-for-unix/oils/doc/variables.md

 - [run]($oil-help) `--assign-status`

 <!-- TODO: should Oil builtins always behave the same way?
 Isn't that a little
 faster?
-I think read -line and -all are not consistent.  -->
+I think read --line and --all are not consistent.  -->

 ### Reminder: Proc Scope is Flat